pgxman/pgxman/spec/extension.yaml.md

 ## `dependencies`

-- **Description**: Specifies a list of packages that must be present for the extension to run.
+- **Description**:  Lists the rpackages needed for the extension to function properly at runtime.
 - **Type**: List of strings
 - **Required**: No

 ## `buildDependencies`

-- **Description**: Specifies a list of packages that must be present for building the extension.
+- **Description**: Lists the packages necessary for building the extension.
 - **Type**: List of strings
 - **Required**: No

 ## `arch`

-- **Description**: Specifies the architectures that the extension supports.
-If not specified, it is assumed that the extension supports all architectures.
+- **Description**: Lists the architectures that the extension supports.
+If unspecified, all architectures are assumed to be supported.
 - **Type**: List of strings
 - **Required**: No
 - **Supported Values**: `amd64`, `arm64`